Nerwyn/android-tv-card/README.md

 ### Vertical Sliders

-Sliders have an additional `Vertical` toggle to make a vertical.
+Sliders have an additional `Vertical` toggle to make it vertical.
 By default sliders will be horizontal.

 ### Multiple Icons and Labels for Touchpads